Demand first — UX second

 Giving up on sprints

 We decomposed the project into small tasks, planned the sprints, and started with UX design.
 But something went wrong, and we got stuck.
-When it is about a niche product (no one can deny the cryptocurrency wallet development is not a subject people discuss at lunch), you need to have a proper understanding of it.
+When it is about a niche product (no one can deny that cryptocurrency wallet development is not a subject people discuss at lunch), you need to have a proper understanding of it.
 Most people associate cryptocurrency with mining and a sharp increase in bitcoin but in fact, it has a lot of pitfalls and nuances that require digging deep into the niche to be clear.
 We didn’t have such a background, so it was impossible to work in sprints.

 Studying the niche

 We stepped back and devoted 8 hours to studying the market and the existing solutions.
-Our project manager got accounts on all platforms and became a real cryptocurrency development fan: over several weeks, she tested the functionality to understand the logic, cream off advantages and avoid mistakes.
+Our project manager got accounts on all platforms and became a real cryptocurrency development fan.
+Over several weeks, she tested the functionality to understand the logic, cream off advantages, and avoid mistakes.

 Balancing between dullness and brightness